Generate Connection Points

 Dataset

-Displays the dataset containing the images used for generating tie points.
-This field is not editable.
+Displays the dataset containing the imagery used for generating connection points.
+It is not editable.

 DatasetMosaic

-Input Image Type Select the type of image used for generating tie points.
-Default is Panchromatic Image.
-It can also be switched to Multispectral Image, Forward-looking Image, Rear-view Image, or Front View and Rear View Image based on specific circumstances.
+Input Image Type Select the type of imagery used for generating connection points.
+The default is Panchromatic Image.
+It can also be switched to Multispectral Image, Forward-looking Image, Rear-view Image, or Front View and Rear View Image based on the specific situation.
 ComboBoxImageType

 Refer to the Adjustment File

-Based on existing adjustment file information, make newly generated tie points closer to the accuracy of existing tie points.
-Use the Add and Delete buttons in the toolbar to conveniently manage multiple adjustment reference files.
+Based on existing adjustment file information, make the newly generated connection points approximate the accuracy of the existing ones.
+Use the Add and Delete buttons in the toolbar to conveniently manage multiple reference adjustment files.

-The adjustment file is obtained from the Block Adjustment function.
+The reference adjustment file is obtained from the Block Network Adjustment function.

 ReferenceFileData